dzackgarza/qual-wiki/20_Real Analysis/600_Qual_Questions_UGA/0021_Integration and L1.md

 &=
 \int_0^1 {2\over x^{2\over 3} }
 + \int_1^\infty {2\over x^{5\over 3} } \\
+&<\inty
 ,\]
+where

-where we've entirely neglected the $1+x^2$ factor in the first term, since neglecting to divide by a positive number only makes the integrand larger, and
+- For the first term: We've entirely neglected the $1+x^2$ factor, since neglecting to divide by a positive number can only make the integrand larger,
+- For the second term:
 \[
 1+x^2\geq 0 \implies {1\over \sqrt{1+x^2}} \leq {1\over \sqrt{x^2}} = {1\over x}
 \]

+- Both terms converge by the $p\dash$tests.

 :::